Skip to contents

 data_resampled <- resample_mnirs(

-data_cleaned, ## channels retrieved from metadata
+data_cleaned, ## blank channels will be retrieved from metadata

 )